dbspringer/beerxml-plugin/readme.txt

 * Weight will display oz if < 1 lb or g if < 1 kg.
 * Set mash schedule to default on.
-* Updated 'Tested up to.'
+* Updated 'Tested up to' to 4.4.

 = 0.5 =